Meredith Dost, PhD

 Meredith Dost.
 “Immigration Changes Draw Broad Public Interest” (Nov 2014).
 Pew Research Center.
 Link.

-I was proud to participate in the Harvard community as a formal advisor and an informal mentor to undergraduate students.
+I was proud to contribute to the Harvard community as a formal advisor and an informal mentor to undergraduate students.
 I was the primary academic advisor for about 40 political science undergraduates at a time for six years.
 I mentored and supported many other students in my role as a resident tutor at Harvard College from 2017-2021.
 In 2019, I was awarded the Star Family Prize for Excellence in Concentration Advising.
 I have also formally advised several undergraduate senior honors theses.

 From July to October 2019, I served as the Interim Allston Burr Resident Dean of Quincy House at Harvard College.
 I was responsible for the academic and personal well-being of ~470 students and supervision of the House's ~20 resident tutors.
 In this role, I was also a member of the College's Administrative Board (the body which enforces undergraduate academic policies and social conduct standards).